Caring for our Students

 The greatest importance is placed upon the nurture and safety of all students in our care.
 Each child is seen as precious, unique and valued.
 Students are part of a caring community in which each student is known and supported as she develops her confidence, self-esteem and learning capabilities.

 The daily pastoral care program centres round the individual class teacher but is supported by all staff members.
 Extensive steps are taken to ensure the school is a physically safe and secure environment.
-Teachers are equipped with hand-held radios to facilitate communication as required, and staff are thoroughly trained in procedures for safety and emergency management.
+Staff are thoroughly trained in procedures for safety and emergency management.
 The majority of staff members hold a current first aid certificate and there is a registered nurse on staff.

 Academic care for each student at Meriden is provided with the same diligence as pastoral care.
-Progress is carefully assessed throughout the year and progress is tracked and responded to according to individual needs that may present.
-The services of Meriden's Educational Psychologist are available as required.
+Progress is carefully assessed and tracked throughout the year and is responded to according to individual needs that may present.
+The services of Meriden's Clinical Psychologist are available as required.

 All students are encouraged to build positive relationships within their class groups, with their teachers and with older and younger students.
-Year 5 students delight in the opportunity to be a ‘buddy’ for Kindergarten girls to help them settle into their new school.
+Year 5 students delight in the opportunity to be a ‘buddy’ for Kindergarten girls.
 The House system means that everyone has the opportunity to belong to a group, and to support her peers at carnivals and events.